 Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi - agency training approved by local safeguarding arrangements at least every two years and their knowledge and skills should be refreshed regularly, but at least annually, via briefings, newsletter and National, regional and local updates.

 All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow at least every three years They should also be given regular updates on safeguarding issues

+The Designated Safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).

-All staff will receive online safety training and monitoring to ensure they are not only knowledgeable around risks and indicators but are able to ensure children are taught about keeping themselves safe in the real and virtual world.
+All staff will receive online safety training, which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring to ensure they are not only knowledgeable around risks and indicators but are able to ensure children are taught about keeping themselves safe in the real and virtual world.

 All staff should be prepared to identify children who may benefit from early help